This post may contain affiliate links. Please see my full disclosure for details.

-Using a large whisk or and electric mixer cream together butter and sugar.
-Beat in the vanilla and salt.
+- Using a large whisk or electric mixer cream together butter, sugar, vanilla, and salt.

-Place confectioners’ sugar in a small bowl, set aside.
+- Place powdered sugar in a small bowl, set aside.

-Bake in preheated oven until the cookies are just beginning to brown for 14 minutes.
+- Bake in preheated oven for 14-15 minutes.
 Do not overbake.
 The underside of the cookies should be only lightly browned but the top will still be pale in color which is correct.

-- Cool cookies on baking sheets for approximately 5 minutes.
-Remove cookies from baking sheets using a metal cookie spatula.
-While cookies are still warm, gently roll them in the confectioners’ sugar.
+- Cool cookies on the baking sheet for approximately 5 minutes.
+While the cookies are still warm, gently roll them in the powdered sugar.

-Place the sugar-coated cookies on wire racks to cool completely.
-Once cooled roll cookies in the confectioners’ sugar for a second time.
+- Place the sugar-coated cookies on wire racks to cool completely.
+Once cooled roll cookies in the powdered sugar for a second time.